 The Commercial Agreements referenced above include cash payments of up to \$70.3 million as well as the equity payments of up to an aggregate of (a) 93,333 shares of common stock in the event there is only one licensed product, and (b) 133,333 shares of common stock in the event there are two or more licensed products, in each case to be issued based on the Company's achievement of certain preclinical and clinical development and sales milestone events.
 The Company is required to make 80% of all equity payments to Ascentage Pharma and the remaining 20% to an academic institution from whom Ascentage Pharma had previously licensed the technology.
-The milestones include the advancement of additional compounds into Investigational New Drug application ("IND") enabling studies, the filing of an IND, the commencement of clinical studies, Food and Drug Administration ("FDA") and/or European Medicines Agreement also includes tiered royalties in the low-single digits based on sales of licensed products.
+The milestones include the advancement of additional compounds into Investigational New Drug application ("IND") enabling studies, the filing of an IND, the commencement of clinical studies, Food and Drug Administration ("FDA") and/or European Medicines Agency approval, and a net sales threshold.
+The Original Bcl License Agreement also includes tiered royalties in the low-single digits based on sales of licensed products.
+To date, no royalties were due from the sales of licensed products.
+The Company issued no shares pursuant to these agreements during the three months ended March 31, 2023.